 - Four compact fluorescent light bulbs (which last more than ten times longer than incandescent bulbs and use a quarter of the electricity) - Two bottles of non-toxic caulk and one caulk gun for sealing openings in walls, doors, or ceilings.
-Caulking is one of the easiest and most cost-effective means of reducing energy waste, allowing people to save up to 10-15% on heating and cooling costs annually exterior door frames from the elements.
-Drafty windows and door frames are one of the leading causes of unnecessary heating and cooling, and repairing this problem is quick, easy, and economical • One surge protector to reduce phantom load or "vampire" power.
+Caulking is one of the easiest and most cost-effective means of reducing energy waste, allowing people to save up to 10-15% on heating and cooling costs annually - · One roll of weather-stripping tape for securing windows and exterior door frames from the elements.
+Drafty windows and door frames are one of the leading causes of unnecessary heating and cooling, and repairing this problem is quick, easy, and economical

+• One surge protector to reduce phantom load or "vampire" power.
 This is the energy that is drained by electronics like televisions and computers even when they are not turned on.
 Plugging these electronics into a surge protector allows users to switch them all off easily, with the potential to reduce energy consumption by as much as 10-15%.